Do you have a question about our home plans that wasn’t answered in the FAQ’s below? Please feel free to contact us!

 We do not provide material lists for our home plan packages.
 This is best determined by the company analyzing the drawings and identifying all the materials required (called “material take offs”).
 Different methods of framing, blocking, openings and corners can make a significant difference in the material required.

 Also, many items that used to be provided as individual items are now provided as packages by the manufacturing company supplying the item(s).

 Do you provide CAD files?

-A CAD file of the home plan you are interested in can be purchased if you would like to provide the drawings to your engineer, HVAC designer or local professional for modification.
+A CAD file of the home plan you are interested in can be purchased if you would like to provide the architectural drawings to your engineer, HVAC designer or local professional for modification.
 Costs vary by home plan so please contact us for pricing.